DockYard-Academy/curriculum/quotes.md

 "It is far, far easier to make a correct program fast, than it is to make a fast program correct."
  ~Herb Sutter and Andrei Alexandrescu
  "60% of the time it works every time"
+- By failing to prepare you are preparing to fail - Benjamin Franklin